 In any such case, we will work with the family to consider and identify the best program to which the family and child can transition, and to identify the steps involved in the transition to ensure the continuity of services to the child.
 The decisions made in this regard will be set out in a written transition plan furnished to the family and to applicable regulatory authorities, if required.
-A transition plan will also include a determination regarding the child's ability to safely participate in our program in a manner consistent with the transition plan, and an indication of how that determination was made.
+A transition plan will also include a determination regarding the child's ability to safely participate in our program in a manner consistent with the transition plan, and an indication of how that determination vyps made.
 You should understand that the adoption and implementation of a transition plan for reasons relating to a repeated patter of challenging behavior is not an expulsion.
 In addition, no decisions we make-whether alone or with a family-will prejudice the right of a family to withdraw a child from our program.
-If a family chooses to withdraw a child from our program, we may request the family to prepare a letter documenting the reasons for the withdrawal (which letter, if provided, we will retain among our records as required by applicable regulatory authorities).
+If a family chooses to withdraw a child from our program.
+If a family chooses to withdraw a child from our program.
+If a family chooses to withdraw a child from our program our program a letter documenting the reasons for the withdrawal (which letter, if provided, we will retain among our records as required by applicable regulatory authorities).
 If a family refuses or is unable to provide a requested letter, we will document the withdrawal request, sign and date it, and retain it among our records.